Linuxfabrik/monitoring-plugins/check-plugins/librenms-alerts/README.rst

 Overview
 --------

 Warn about unacknowledged alerts in LibreNMS.
+Reports the latest of the most critical alerts.

 We recommend to run this check every minute.